JuliaPsychometricsBazaar/PsychometricsBazaarBase.jl/README.md

 ## PsychometricsBazzarBase.jl

-This module provides a base for the libraries in the JuliaPsychometricsBazzar org.
+This module provides a base for the libraries in the JuliaPsychometricsBazaar org.
 It contains abstractions over basic mathematical techniques such as numerical integration, optimization and interpolation.